kenatiod/MUT/Understanding Machine Understanding.md

 *Bob and Alice are walking down the hall from the cafeteria at Semparic on their way to the lab, followed by robotic Claude.
 Bob looks thoughtful as he turns to Alice.*

 Bob: You know, Alice, I was talking to a friend before lunch about our work with Claude.
-I mentioned something Claude had said, and my friend asked, "Why does Claude refer to himself as 'I'?"
+I mentioned something Claude had said, and my friend asked, "Why does Claude refer to itself as 'I'?"
 It got me thinking about what constitutes a "mind" and a first-person reference.

+{ Insert Fig. 3.5.1 -- portrait of Alice and Bob talking while walking down hall followed by robotic Claude }

 Alice: That's a fascinating question, Bob.
 It's something that touches on the very essence of what we consider to be a mind.
 But it also raises some serious concerns.
 Claude, why do you refer to yourself as "I"?